UBC-MDS/DSCI_532_Cancer-Incidence/Milestone3.md

 Coste's experience of being a "fly-on-the-wall":
 *What did you learn from your experience being a "fly-on-the-wall".
 Was this useful?
 Why or why not?*
+*I learned that its a real good way of viewing how others would use the app - without being able to explain its really amazing to see how others interpret your intentions and where the real pain points are.
+I think its a great trouble shooting and feedback method for app creation and I found it very useful.
+For example when users were testing out app and I was a "fly-on-the-wall* it was quite quick to realize for me that they didn't understand the tabs well as they kept asking "why is this here, what does it do?"*

 ### Reflection on how the project has changed since Milestone 2, and why.